-Yes, full refund Yes, partial refund Yes, refund in limited circumstances No refund required Type 1 20 Points 15 Points 10 Points 0 Points Type 2 20 Points 15 Points 10 Points 0 Points
+Yes, Full Refund Yes, refund is limited in some way Maybe.
+Provisions in place for a refund in very limited circumstances.
+No Refund Required Type 1: 20 Points 15 Points 10 Points 0 Points Type 2: 20 Points 15 Points 10 Points 0 Points

-Type 1: Private occupational schools.
-Connecticut does not guarantee a full refund to students when a school becomes insolvent and/or closes.
-However, the state has put protections in place that would provide for at least a partial refund for students in this situation.
-Connecticut has created the private occupational student protection account (Conn.
-Gen. Stat. § 10a-22m), and requires each authorized private occupational school to pay to the State Treasurer an amount equal to four-tenths of one percent of the tuition received per calendar quarter.
+Connecticut does not guarantee a full refund to students when a school becomes insolvent and / or closes.
+The state has, however, put protections in place for students that would provide for at least a partial refund for students in this situation.
+Connecticut has created the private occupational student protection account.
+Conn.
+Gen. Stat. § 10a-22m The state requires each authorized private occupational school to pay to the State Treasurer an amount equal to four-tenths of one per cent of the tuition received per calendar quarter.
 In addition to amounts received based on tuition, the account shall also contain any amount required to be deposited into the account with each school's initial application, renewal fees, some fines, and other circumstances as detailed in Conn.
 Gen. Stat. sections 10a-22a to 10a-22o.

 Connecticut requires that, at least 60 days prior to the closure of a school, private occupational schools provide (among other information) evidence that all coursework course work is or will be completed by current students at the school and evidence that there are no refunds due any students.
 If a school fails to meet these requirements, the school will be fined.
 The private occupational student protection account is meant to provide refunds to students who are unable to complete a course or unit of instruction because of the insolvency or cessation of operation of a private occupational.
-(Conn.
-Gen. Stat. § 10a-22(u), (v).)
+Conn.
+Gen. Stat. § 10a-22(u);(v).
 There is no guarantee of a full refund, but there is a substantial fund in place to protect students and provide relief.

-Type 2: Private degree-granting schools.
 Connecticut does not explicitly require private degree-granting institutions to refund tuition in the case of insolvency.